-*Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
+*Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

-1. City sightseeing bus
+1. Porto sightseeing

 There are several operators who offer sightseeing bus tours, each covering different routes.
 Passes are usually valid for one or two days, and may include a river cruise and/or additional discounts.

 2. Douro River cruise

-Alternatively, you can opt for a more comprehensive full-day river cruise that travels deeper into the Douro Valley wine region and its stunning scenery.
+Alternatively, you can take a comprehensive full-day river cruise that travels deeper into the Douro Valley wine region and its stunning scenery.
 The full-day Douro river cruise usually also includes a lunch-stop in the Douro Valley too.

 This will no doubt be a fun-filled family day out exploring the beautiful Douro landscape and sights.

-3. Visit the Harry Potter bookstore, Livraria Lello
+4. Visit the Harry Potter bookstore, Livraria Lello

 As you browse through this tiny shop, you can admire the incredibly detailed wooden interiors as well as the gorgeous spiral staircase which has become somewhat of an Instagram photo sensation.

-4. Paint your own tiles workshop
+5. Paint your own tiles workshop

 Everyone who visits Portugal instantly falls in love with the traditional Portuguese tilework.
 These decorative tiles, known as Azulejos, are used to decorate both the interiors and exteriors of many homes and buildings throughout the country.

 What better way to learn about the art of Portuguese tile making than a painting workshop?
 Guests can paint their own tiles to take home as a wonderful keepsake of their family trip to Portugal!

-5. FC Porto Stadium Tour
+6. FC Porto Stadium Tour

 Does your family love soccer (football)?
 If so, then a visit and tour of the FC Porto Stadium would be a great addition to your Porto trip.

 A visit to the FC Porto Museum and stadium tours last between 90 minutes to 2 hours.
 Visitors learn all about the club’s history, their awards and wins as well as the Dragão Stadium (Dragon Stadium), the home of FC Porto.
 This will no doubt be a highlight for any football fanatic kids and adults alike.

-6. Gaia cable car – Teleférico de Gaia
+7. Gaia cable car – Teleférico de Gaia

 One of the most popular and prettiest parts of Porto is the buzzing riverfront, set at the foot of the Douro River.
 However, make time to cross the famous Dom Luís I Bridge to the opposite riverbank in Gaia.
 From here you can admire incredible views of Porto.